 As you settle inside this winter, you may not be thinking much about your yard except for maybe planning your flower-beds when the snow melts.
 But actually winter is an ideal, and many say, key time to think of the trees.
-So before you decline to wade into a backyard project in knee-deep snow, consider these reasons why winter is high time to trim your trees.
+So before you decline to wade into a backyard project in knee-deep snow, consider these reasons why winter is high time to hire an arborist to trim your trees.

 Trees advertised as fast-growing are typically weak-wooded and prone to decay and often have limbs that break off easily in wind and ice.
 Better to get these trees in tip-top shape before someone gets injured or property is damaged.

 On the practical side, just as you may become inundated with outdoor projects in the spring and summer, so do tree professionals.
 If you reserve your tree trimming for winter, you will have more time, as will your arborist.